9dots/9dots.io-pages/Oo4UGHU.md

 **Metals** have electrons that can flow freely, making them the best conductors.

-**Nonmetals** have electrons that are stuffed close together, so they are POOR conductors.
+**Nonmetals** have electrons that are stuffed close together, so they are poor conductors.

 Show students the periodic table.
 Using the handout, students will determine whether or not a material is conductive by looking at it's elements in the table.